 The Episerver user interface is flexible allowing developers to plug-in customized features when implementing websites.
 This description refers to Episerver CMS without further customizations.

 The toolbar and the panes in the Episerver edit view provide easy access to functions when working with content.
 When entering the edit view, you have the top menu and the toolbar at the top, and adjustable panes to the left and right.

-By clicking on the product switcher in the top menu you can access other products of the Episerver platform.
+By clicking the product switcher in the top menu, you can access other products of the Episerver platform.
 You can also access other parts of Episerver CMS, this user guide, your user settings and a global search from the top menu.

 The toolbar contains features like preview and view options, and lets you add items such as pages or blocks.